 Herein is described a rare case of gastric adenosquamous carcinoma which resulted in liver metastasis and gastric cancer-related death, even though the tumor was detected at an early cancer by periodic surveillance EGD after gastric ESD.

-Peer review
+Peer-review

 This case report reveals the distinct possibility of gastric adenosquamous carcinoma being very aggressive and fatal even when detected at an early cancer.